ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-clock-example.md

 The methods without parameters do not require empty paranthesis, as a Hasekell programmer would expect.
-The tuple used in the call of `moveTo` is only their to indicate that this parameter is a coordinate, not to single numbers.
+The tuple used in the call of `moveTo` is only their to indicate that this parameter is a coordinate, not two single numbers.
 You can also see that Javascript numbers are neatly embedded using the `Num`-class and can be used naturally.

 The next few lines show a branch.